Truro, Iowa

 Truro is a city in southeast Madison County, Iowa, United States.
 The population was 509 at the time of the 2020 census.
 Truro is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 History

 Truro was laid out and platted in 1881.
 It was first settled as Ohio Township in the early 1850s, by settlers who came primarily from Ohio.
-In 1881 the town was named after the city of Truro in Cornwall, United Kingdom, by suggestion of the local train conductor, whose hometown was Truro, Cape Cod, MA.
+In 1881 the town was named after the city of Truro in Cornwall, United Kingdom, by suggestion of the local train conductor, whose hometown was Truro on Cape Cod in Massachusetts.